Fostering Economic Equity/Alleviating Poverty

 Overarching Goals: The overarching goal is to increase awareness of and participation in CAN actions among ERUUF members and ministers so that ERUUF is well-represented and supportive of community actions that have been organized in Durham through CAN.

-- Staff Partner: Rev. Jacqueline Brett, Minister of Congregational Engagement
+- Staff Partner: Rev. Jacqueline Brett, Lead Minister

 Homeless Action Group